kentaro0919/100-days-of-code/log.md

 **Thoughts:** not testing links in index, some selenium test may work...

 **Today's Progress**: Add test to selenium.
-Find how to add dinamic id.
+Find how to add a dynamic id.
 Done with tutorial03

 ### Plans ###